Judge won’t step down from Parkland mass shooting case

 Broward Circuit Judge Elizabeth Scherer refused to step down from the Marjory Stoneman Douglas High School mass shooting case Monday, dismissing a defense demand filed Friday as “legally insufficient.”

-The defendant appeared along with his legal team from the Broward Public Defender’s Office, prosecutors and the judge, who are wrangling over what the state will and will not be allowed to say during its rebuttal case, which gets underway next week.
+Confessed gunman Nikolas Cruz appeared in court on Monday along with his legal team from the Broward Public Defender’s Office, prosecutors and the judge, who are wrangling over what the state will and will not be allowed to say during its rebuttal case, which gets underway next week.

-The rebuttal case gives prosecutors a chance to address the arguments defense experts made seeking mercy based on the mental health issues suffered by the Cruz throughout his life.
+The rebuttal case gives prosecutors a chance to address the arguments defense experts made seeking mercy based on the mental health issues suffered by Cruz throughout his life, based on alcohol and drug abuse by his biological mother while she was pregnant.

 The defense wanted Scherer off the case because, in their eyes, she took her criticism of their team too far when they rested without warning last week.